HAWK-MOTHS

 69.003 Poplar Hawk-moth with Silver Y and Lempke's Gold Spot to MV light at Mirey Wall farm on July 11th 2021.

-69.010 Hummingbird Hawk-moth laying eggs in the garden, July 2nd 2011.
+69.010 Hummingbird Hawk-moth laying eggs in my garden at Skircoat Green, July 2nd 2011.
 All previous records have been of moths darting about busily feeding on nectar so this one peaked my interest when it remained hovering around a "weed" that wasn't even in flower.
 You can just make out her abdomen curling underneath the Common Cleaver (Galium aparine) leaves as she deposits her eggs.

 69.010 Hummingbird Hawk-moth egg on Common Cleavers.
 Using the above photo as a guide I managed to locate two eggs, exciting stuff!